 Weaknesses are used to refer to areas where the business or the brand needs improvement.
 Some of the key weaknesses of DMart are

-- Focus on Certain Places: The majority of DMart stores are in the Western States and less in the southern market which makes DMart leave a lot of untapped markets.
+- Focus on Certain Places: The majority of DMart stores are in the Western States and fewer in the southern market which makes DMart leave a lot of untapped markets.

 - Dependent on One Nation: DMart is dependent heavily on India and is susceptible to foreign players.